mortenskoett/dotf-go/docs/notes.md

 # Development notes
 ===================

+# Sun Apr 17 09:06:31 AM CEST 2022
+Reading config:
+	1. Read config at default location: ~/.config/dotf/config
+	2. Read config at location w. flag: --config (try to use flags pkg)
+	3. Default behaviour if no config: fail and print basic config to terminal.

+Arg-parser that handles:
+	1. Positional args (command arg)
+	2. Both bool and Value Flags specific to each command
+	3. General flags should be parsed first or propogated to command

+	Order of parsing:
+	Command -> General flags -> Specific flags

+	Types
+	--flag
+	command

 # Tue Apr  5 09:08:00 PM CEST 2022
 - Moved todo.md into depcrecated and moved all bullets into Todoist.